CygnusX-26/blog/docs/Writeups/2024/corctf.md

 ### Summary

-Overall this challenge only got three solves making it one of the harder..? challenges, and definitely one of the most unique.
-We got first blo
+Overall this challenge only got four solves making it one of the harder..? challenges, and definitely one of the most unique.
+We got first blood after over 24 hours!